GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 * Fulfilled - I completed the report
 * Rejected - I couldnt complete the report

-A Promise begins with Pending state and it will end with either fulfilled or rejected state.
+<span class="highlight">A Promise begins with Pending state and it will end with either fulfilled or rejected state</span> .

 We can also use `then()` and `catch()` blocks along with returned promise object.